reframejs/reframe/docs/concepts.template.md

 > Mixed apps are the future and Reframe is the only framework supporting them.

 !INLINE ./top-link.md #concepts --hide-source-path

 <br/>
 <br/>

 ## Simple Architecture

 > TL;DR
-> - Reframe's code is simple
+> - Reframe's code is simple.
-> - Reframe's simple architecture is the reason why Reframe is highly flexible
+> - As you eject Reframe you inherit a simple architecture.
-> - As you eject Reframe you will inherit a simple architecture
+> - Reframe's simple architecture is the reason why Reframe is highly flexible.

 Reframe's essence is to care a great amount about
- - Rapid dev - Allow Reframe's users to go from 0 to a working prototype in the shortest amount of time possible.
+ - Rapid dev - Allow Reframe's user to go from 0 to a working prototype in the shortest amount of time possible.
- - Full flexibility - Give Reframe's user full as much freedom as possible.
+ - Full flexibility - Give Reframe's user as much freedom as possible.
  - Simple architecture - Make Reframe's codebase as simple as possible.

 Reframe's architecture is simple: It's all about one global config.

- - Plugins add stuff (parameters, functions, etc.) to the global config
+ - Plugins add things (parameters or functionality) to the global config.
- - Plugins use stuff defined in the global config
+ - Plugins use things defined in the global config.

 In essence, the config acts as dependency injection.
-(When you think about it, every config system is an inversion of control.)
+(When you think about it, a config is an inversion of control.)

 Everything is a plugin.
 Other than the CLI, every single Reframe code is contained in a plugin.

-This means that you can change every part of Reframe simply by switching out plugins or by changing the global config.
+This means that you can change every part of Reframe by simply switching out plugins or by changing the global config.
-(That is by modifying your `reframe.config.js`.)
+(In other words by modifying your `reframe.config.js`.)

-For example, using another build tool, other than webpack, is simply a matter of changing the global config.
+For example, using another build tool other than webpack is simply a matter of remove the webpack plugin and adding `build()` and `getBuildInfo()` to the global config.

 !INLINE ./top-link.md #concepts --hide-source-path

 <br/>
 <br/>